Manchester School of Painters: Joshua Anderson Hague

 In 1899 the art critic Maxwell Enoch wrote the following about Hague's work:

-"He now paints with a delightful and delicate greyness, and has gradually become stronger in colour and more dexterous in handling.
+"He now paints with a delightful and delicate greyness, and has gradually become stronger in color and more dexterous in handling.
 He paints in a manner that is absolutely his own.
 There is no landscape painter at present working in England who shows so much individuality in his work.
 The most simple subjects he is able to invest with a beauty and tone that is delightful."

 John Houghton Hague

 John Houghton Hague (1842–1934) was born at Newton Heath on 29 October 1842 and died at his home, Glencairn Queens Road Oldham in April 1934.

 His father, Samuel Hague, founded the cotton spinning business at Hawthorn and Newlands Mills later known as Messrs.
 Samuel Hague & Co., (1920) Limited.
 Houghton retained an interest in this business.

 He was educated at a boarding school near Altrincham and also at the Manchester School of Art.
 He studied art in France during 1872 and then stayed four months at Pont-Aven, Brittany.
 On his return he became a master at the Oldham School of Art and was associated with Charles Poller, R O Bottomley and Tom Heywood.
 Amongst his pupils were Fred Jackson, William Stott, and George Wimpenny.
 He married in 1885 and had a daughter, Nellie, on 19 March 1888.